jkin0/ale/README.md

 # ale

-Cross-platform zero-dependency build tool in pure C.
+Zero-dependency build tool in pure C.

 ## About

-Ale is a small cross-platform zero-dependency build tool written in C, just for fun.
+Ale is a small zero-dependency build tool written in C, just for fun.
 All you will need is a C compiler for building your projects with this tool, no more make and cmake.
 It is called Ale because I would frequently mistype 'make' as 'ale', now I couldn't think of a more suitable name for a build tool.

 ## Usage